nexiality/documentation/tipsandtricks/TargetedData-Data-File.md

 ## Manage Environment Impact Through Data File

-This is a continuation from [Manage Environment I/mpact Through Datasheets](TargetedData-Datashets) (exerpt below)
+This is a continuation from [Manage Environment Impact Through Datasheets](TargetedData-Datasheets) (excerpt below)
 > The ability to load unconventional datasheets during execution gives us greater flexibility and control over the automation data set.
 One can achieve via the `-datasheet` command line option.
 One can design environment-specific dataset via dedicated datasheets.
 One can also design a "default" datasheet to maintain environment-agnostic dataset (consider the `#default` datasheet for this) to further simplify the maintenance of data variables.

+### Data File Convention
-In continuation from [Managing Environment Impact Through Datasheets](TargetedData-Datashets), we continue to explore other ways Nexial can help to manage environment impact.
-Another way is to segregate data into dedicated files.
-Another way to manage one's automation data (or test data) is by segregating environment-specific data as separate data files (Excel files).
+We continue to explore other ways Nexial can help to manage environment impact.
+Besides the use of different datasheets at execution time (via `-datasheet`), we can also specify different data file.
 This means that one can design multiple data files for the same test script, and selectively elect one of them for automation, at the time of execution.

 First, here's the example script (`artifact/script/DifferentDataFile.xlsx`):<br/>
 ![](image/TargetedData_datafile_01.png)